HaomingChen1998/Portfolio-Project/Learning Note/Excel Help/README.md

 ```

-Real Macro Example with the function
+Real Macro Example using the above function

 ```